junyang224/ROBI_Toolkit/README.md

  * "**read_synthetic_imgs.py**": A script to load synthetic images (with 6D camera poses and the ground truth 6D object poses).

 # Synthetic Data
-To support network training, we have created a large-scale synthetic dataset that includes all parts from the ROBI dataset.
+To support network training, we have created a large-scale synthetic dataset that includes all parts from the ROBI and T-ROBI dataset.
 The synthetic data can be downloaded [here](https://www.trailab.utias.utoronto.ca/robi).
 Please run "**read_synthetic_imgs.py**" to load the the synthetics RGB-D images and 6D ground truth poses.

-# Ground Truth Depth Map
+# Ground Truth Depth Map in ROBI
 Please note that, we capture the ground truth depth map with only Ensenso camera (no Realsense data).
  * For Scene 4, 5, 8, 9, each viewpoint image has the corresponding GT depth map (in "GT_Depth" folder).
  * For Scene 1, 2, 3, 6, 7, the GT depth maps were captured only for a subset of viewpoints in Ensenso data folder:
    - **Scene 1-3**: DEPTH_view_{71-87}
    - **Scene 6-7**: DEPTH_view_{12-14, 16, 18, 22, 24-41}

+# Ground Truth Depth Map in T-ROBI
+ * For each Scene, each viewpoint image has the corresponding GT depth map (in "GT_Depth" folder).

 # Author
 Jun Yang\